fanoframework/fanoframework.github.io/utilities/using-loggers/index.md

 ### Logging to STDOUT

 `TStdOutLogger` is logger implementation that will output log message to STDOUT.
+This logger can not be used in CGI application.

 ### Logging to STDERR